100 Women (BBC): 2016

 The 2016 theme was Defiance.
 Part of the 100 Women festival took place in Mexico City on this year.
 The main event took place at the Palacio de Bellas Artes, where artists like Julieta Venegas, Ángela Aguilar, Ali Gua Gua, Elis Paprika, Sofía Niño de Rivera, Ximena Sariñana, and Alexis De Anda performed live.
 The event also features debates with journalists Carmen Aristegui, and Denise Dresser, among others.
-The 2016 list was published in alphabetical order.
+The 2016 list was published in alphabetical order, but split by category into Creative, Defiant, Influential, Pioneering and Resilient with 20 women in each stream.